haiwen/seafile-admin-docs/manual/deploy_pro/download_and_setup_seafile_professional_server.md

 ### Install Python libraries

-First make sure your have installed Python 2.7
+First make sure your have installed Python 3.6 or a new version.
+Then install the following packages:

 ```
 sudo easy_install pip